VneTraffiqua/work_cheker_bot/README.md

 ## Launch.

 #### Added to `.env` file:
-    `TELEGRAM_TOKEN` - telegram token to work with the API `TG_CHAT_ID` - ID of your chat.
+    'DVMN_TOKEN' - Devman token to work with the API `TELEGRAM_TOKEN` - telegram token to work with the API `TG_CHAT_ID` - ID of your chat.
 It can be obtained by sending a message to the @userinfobot bot